Office Location: Business and Liberal Arts Center, Room B646

 A member of the History of Art department since 2015, Dr. De Young specializes in the intersection of art and fashion.
 Her research and writing interests include nineteenth- and twentieth-century art and literature, visual and material culture, modernism and fashion.
-She is the editor of the forthcoming Fashion in European Art: Dress and Identity, Politics and the Body, 1775-1925 (I.B.
-Tauris).
+She is the editor of Fashion in European Art: Dress and Identity, Politics and the Body, 1775-1925 (I.B.
+Tauris, 2017).
 Her work has been generously supported by grants and fellowships from the Metropolitan Museum of Art, Getty, Kress and Mellon Foundations.

 Before coming to FIT, Dr. De Young previously taught art and fashion history at Harvard, Wellesley, Lesley and Northwestern University.
 She has a strong interest in curatorial work and most recently contributed to the “Impressionism, Fashion & Modernity” exhibition at the Metropolitan Museum of Art, Musée d’Orsay, and Art Institute of Chicago.
 She has held fellowships at the Met’s Costume Institute, the Museum of Fine Arts Boston, and Northwestern’s Mary & Leigh Block Museum of Art.

 She is currently completing a book on discourses surrounding fashion and feminine types in works exhibited at the Paris Salon (1864-1884).

 BA, Williams College

 “The Fashion History Timeline and Rethinking Student Research as Public Scholarship,” Art History Teaching Resources (September 2018).